osipov/bluemix-twilio-php-sample/README.md

 **If you are going to use PHP**

-Once you are registered with Twilio and ready to try the sample Twilio application, change directory to ```twilio```  and execute the following commands from your console.
+Once you are registered with Twilio and ready to try the sample Twilio application, change directory to ```bluemix-twilio-php-sample```  and execute the following commands from your console.

 ```
 cf login https://api.ng.bluemix.net